teateatea/heartbreaker/home.md

 - **Major changes to classes** - See each class below for details.
 - **Permanent Death Saves** - Player Characters die on the 3rd failure of their lifetime.
 - **Ability Check vs Difficulty Class** - Improves on-boarding from modern *D&D (5e)*.
+- **Slot-based Inventory** - Treasure hauling is a major aspect of the game.

 - [[Money]] - Silver Standard *(1 GP = 10 SP = 50 CP)*.
 - [[Minions]] - from *Flee, Mortals! by MCDM.*